RIAPS/riaps-integration/riaps-x86runtime/README.md

 - Download the RIAPS development box setup file (riaps-x86runtime.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

 - Then issue the command from the file folder with the vagrant information (unzipped in the previous step).
+This command will run a script in the command line window to setup the Virtual Machine for the RIAPS platform.

     ```
     vagrant up